alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/payment-and-billing.md

 ## Trial period

 No, we do not offer a trial period for the Insiders edition.
-However, if you're a company and are considering sponsoring on the [commercial] tier, but want to first give the Insiders edition a try, you can sponsor on the [$15] tier with a personal account for [non-commercial] evaluation purposes.
+However, if you're a company and are considering sponsoring on the [commercial] tier but want to first give the Insiders edition a try, you can sponsor on the [$15] tier with a personal account for [non-commercial] evaluation purposes.